| Starting

 doesn’t look so hot facing a raise of 5 or 6 times his bet.

+Most good players will lay it down.
 If there is a raise and a re-raise

 throw away all those suited connecting cards, even A K (especially